 A new marina is under construction and will open soon, and a boat rental company has recently expanded — all because of the dredging, Principi said.
 "This is quite a feat.
 Not only just to help the dozen or so businesses and the … jobs that we have here, but to also expand it?
 That's the real legacy of this project."

 Prince William County Executive Chris Martino said the creek is a valuable resource to the county.
 "This is a tremendous asset we have here in the county, and it's good for us to have worked together like we did to open it up again and make it available for the public in so many different ways."

-Principi said the dredging removed more than 20 tons of silt from the channel to provide for boater safety, commerce, jobs and the protection of the environment.
+Principi said the dredging provides for boater safety, commerce, jobs and the protection of the environment.
 The job was also completed in time for summer activities.
 "Boating season has launched here in Neabsco Creek, and I hope everybody will truly enjoy this special place we have here at Neabsco."